 Children enter reception at 4+.
 For some this is a natural continuation from our ELC, for others they join Baobab College for the first time; this time of transition is recognised as an important one in a child’s life and staff work closely with parents to establish a strong home/school partnership for the benefit of the individual child.

 The curriculum for Reception follows the Early Years Foundation Stage (EYFS) framework, adding opportunity and experience to this as appropriate to individual children.
 Emphasis is placed on securing firm foundations in literacy and numeracy.
 Computing, Music, PE and Nyanja are taught by specialist teaching staff.

 Baobab Primary School mixes the formal setting of the classroom with the wealth of opportunity provided by its physical surroundings.
 Children are given the freedom in which to grow, learn and play.
 Classrooms are bright and well decorated with children’s work reflecting the diversity of the curriculum.
 In Reception children begin their outdoor education programme where they experience camping and independence away from home.
 Each year group extends the time spent away from home.

 Key Stage One

-Children in Reception, Year One and Year Two follow the British National Curriculum with core subjects Literacy, Numeracy and Science.
+Children in Reception, Year 1 and Year 2 follow the British National Curriculum with core subjects Literacy, Numeracy and Science.
 History, Geography, Religious Education, P.S.H.E., Art and Design and Technology are also taught at this level.
 Children have specialist teachers for Physical Education, Swimming, Music, Information Technology and French.

 In Reception children begin their outdoor education programme where they experience camping and independence away from home.
 Each year the time spent away from home is extended.